 Jim Schneider has been an SSWSC Board member since July 2010.
 He is VP Skier Services for Steamboat Springs Resort & Corporation since October 2002 and a 33 year industry veteran, where he is responsible for the SnowSports School, Competition Services, Kids’ Vacation Center, summer mountain activities, Guest Services, and the Ticket Sales Offices.
 Prior to 1999, Jim also worked summers since 1983 with Routt County Landscaping where he ultimately became managing partner.
 He is currently a member of the URAAC (Urban Renewal Authority Advisory Committee) to the City of Steamboat, and also serves as a member of the Steamboat Springs Chamber Resort Association Marketing Committee since 2000, having twice served on its Special Event funding committee.
 Jim has served as chairman for the 2006 Olympic Trials, three Freestyle World Cups, several Bumps & Jumps and Mercury Tour events as well as has been involved in numerous industry associations including the Professional Ski Instructors of America, serving as its Rocky Mountain Division President 1991-1996, and remains active with his Trainers Accreditation Certification.
 Jim earned a Bachelor of Science from Ohio State University, and has called Steamboat Springs, Colorado, home for the past 33 years.

 Steve has been a director of the SSWSC since 2014.
 He graduated from Washington State University in 1982 with a Bachelor of Science degree in Civil Engineering and moved to Colorado in 1982.
 He was employed with Hensel Phelps Construction Co. from 1982–2011, serving as Vice President and a member of their Board of Directors from 2003–2011.
 Steve ran the Mid-Atlantic Region in Washington D.C. for Hensel Phelps and oversaw the renovation of the Pentagon after 9/11.
 During his years at Hensel Phelps, he and his family always maintained a residence in Colorado and skied in Steamboat.
-Steve retired from Hensel Phelps in 2011 and he and his wife, Karen, moved full-time to Steamboat Springs with their 2 daughters, who are currently attending Steamboat Springs High School and his youngest daughter is an SSWSC athlete.
-Steve is very active and enjoys snow skiing, waterskiing, bicycling and is also a private pilot.
+Steve retired from Hensel Phelps in 2011 and he and his wife, Karen, moved full-time to Steamboat Springs with their 2 daughters.
+Steve’s youngest daughter was active in the SSWSC for 5 years.
+Steve is very active and enjoys snow skiing, waterskiing, bicycling, golf and is also a private pilot.

 Matt has been a director of the SSWSC since 2006.
 He currently leads a construction company, and is a partner in a real estate development company.
 Matt has been very involved in the community for 27 years.
 He instructed Math and Science in the public schools, coached, and also taught alpine skiing for Steamboat Ski and Resort Corp.
 Matt is a board member for Western State Colorado University, and has served on several other local boards, including Old Town Hot springs, Habitat for Humanity, Parks and Rec.
 Matt became an instructor for The National Outdoor Leadership School based in Lander Wyoming in the 1980s (NOLS).
 Later he founded and was the director of Everything Outdoor Steamboat.
 EOS is designed to give students a chance to experience rock and ice climbing, backpacking, winter mountaineering, 14ers, kayaking, and horse packing.
 Matt is an avid climber, and he has been on expeditions around the world, including many of Canada’s high peaks, Denali in Alaska, several peaks in Peru, Kilimanjaro, Cho Oyu in Tibet, many of the European classics, and a 2006 Everest bid.
 Matt and his wife Dana are both long time Steamboat residents, and have two grown daughters that now reside in Nashville, TN.